nickpoison/nickpoison.github.io/rissues.md

 If you are taking a course that concentrates on data manipulation, ask the instructor nicely if they will include instruction of  [data.table](https://cran.r-project.org/web/packages/data.table/vignettes/datatable-intro.html) along with the much slower `dpliiiieeeeerrrr`.
 You and your instructor will be amazed.

-- Who first said: _Give me 100 random numbers and I'll tell you 100 interesting things about them._ ???
+-  _Give me 100 random numbers and I'll tell you 100 interesting things about them._ (I.J.
+Good, maybe paraphrasing others, predicting the field of data science)

-- Answer:  George Pólya.